AFellowSpeedrunner/themacarchive.com/index.md

 All files are virus checked and hosted on [The Internet Archive](https://archive.org) by me!

 ### Updates
 OS X 10.0 is now up and is ready to be downloaded by the public on The Internet Archive!
-All versions uploaded before on DepositFiles are now trasferred to The Internet Archive and along with that all websites for Mac OS releases that I could find are now linked!
+All versions uploaded before on DepositFiles are now transferred to The Internet Archive and along with that all websites for Mac OS releases that I could find are now linked!
 System 6 and below do not have websites as well... it is obvious...
 Anyways, have fun using the Mac Archive!
 Bye!

 ### The backstory